zemoto/WhatAmIHearing/README.md

 ZemotoCommon (https://github.com/zemoto/ZemotoCommon/tree/master) is my utility submodule containing classes that I use in all of my projects.

 Uses POST calls to Shazam's API (see documentation at https://rapidapi.com/apidojo/api/shazam) with the raw audio in the body for song detection.

+## Rate Limiting

+Shazam's API has a rather stingy 500 requests per month on the free tier, and the higher tiers are unreasonably expensive for a non-business.
+To work around this the app supports using your own API key in place of the one I bundle with the app.

+To get an API key You will have to go to https://rapidapi.com and make an account with RapidAPI.
+Then go to https://rapidapi.com/apidojo/api/shazam and go to the "Pricing" section and subscribe to the free tier.
+You can then click "Apps" at the top right of the page to find your newly created App.
+The Authorization section of that App contains the API key which you can then paste into the `ShazamApiKey.json` file now bundled with the WhatAmIHearing.

+Sorry I can't do much to make this easier other than spend a bunch of money to upgrade the API tier.

 ## Spotify Integration